vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 #### Tailing An Applications Log

-Get access the log stream for your application with the `cf logs` command.
+You can view the log stream for your application in realtime with the `cf logs` command.

 ```bash
 > cf logs python-demo